Codinosaur/tantechnova/README.md

-# ATL Marathon 2023
+# TanTechnova 2023
-This is our submission to the ATL Marathon 2023.
+This is our submission to the TanTechnova 2023.

 The project supports video dehazing, live on the Raspberry Pi 400.